 Head of Science

 Roberto, originally from Tomasina, became the Head of our Science Department in March 2017.
 He has a Masters in Applied Oceanography from the University of Toliara (IH.SM) and a degree in Natural Sciences from the University of Antananarivo.
 He joins the team with 14 years of diverse experience in marine research and conservation across Madagascar, including employment with WWF and the Wildlife Conservation Society.
 He original worked for Reef Doctor 13 years ago as a science officer, we are now thrilled to have him back leading the team with a wealth of new experience, skills, and knowledge.
 Roberto overseas all of our science programmes, splitting his time between the Reef Doctor base in Ifaty and our new office at the Marine Institute at the University of Toliara.

 Fisheries and Community Development Manager

-Josepha has a masters in Biodiversity and Environment from the University of Tulear and has completed training in BioManagement and Marine Ecotourism at the IH.SM (University of Tulear).
+Josepha has a Masters in Biodiversity and Environment from the University of Tulear and has completed training in BioManagement and Marine Ecotourism at the IH.SM (University of Tulear).
 He previously worked for the NGO Honko Mangrove Conservation & Education for 6 years overseeing the implementation of socio-economic activities and working with local communities on the sustainable management of mangroves.
-He joined Reef Doctor in 2017 and became responsible for overseeing sustainable community-led fisheries management.
+He joined Reef Doctor in 2017 and became responsible for overseeing our sustainable community-led fisheries management programme.